Calendar - Shelburne News

 Middlebury College

-Sept.
-11-18: Paintings from Jim Butler’s Portraiture in Ceramics and Oil Paint course convey visions of who and what students think is powerful in their lives.
-Large-scale paintings and ceramic assemblages range from photorealistic to expressionist.
+Through Sept.
+18: Paintings from Jim Butler’s Portraiture in Ceramics and Oil Paint course convey who and what students think is powerful in their lives.
+Large-scale paintings and ceramic assemblages use dynamic design and powerful color in images from photorealistic to expressionist.
 8 a.m. to 8 p.m.
 A Studio Art Event.
 Free.
-Johnson Memorial Building. middlebury.edu/arts or 802-443-3168
+Johnson Memorial Building. middlebury.edu/arts or 443-3168.

 SOUTH BURLINGTON